Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I get a credit card if I’m under 18?

-Most experts agree that it’s a good idea to get a credit card at 18 if you make your payments on time and can handle your money responsibly.
+Most experts agree that it’s a good idea to get a credit card at 18 years old if you make your payments on time and can handle your money responsibly.
 You may want to start out with a secured credit card to help build your credit and become familiar with how a credit card works before you sign onto an unsecured or student credit card.

 Check out some of the most common benefits and drawbacks of using a credit card when you’re between the ages of 18 and 21 below:

-Benefits of getting a credit card at 18
+Benefits of getting a credit card at 18 years old

 - Helps to build credit.
 You can use a credit card to build your credit so that you can apply for other forms of financing with lower interest rates in the future.